Blendify/blender-manual/blender_docs/manual/editors/uv/editing/unwrapping/seams.rst

 In the example to the right, the back-most edge of the cylinder was selected as the seam (to hide the seam), and the default unwrap calculation was used.
-In the UV/Image Editor, you can see that all the faces are nicely unwrapped, just as if you cut the seam with a scissors and spread out the fabric.
+In the UV Editor, you can see that all the faces are nicely unwrapped, just as if you cut the seam with a scissors and spread out the fabric.

 When marking seams, you can use the :menuselection:`Select --> Linked Faces`